kadykov/cv-adapt/.openhands/microagents/repo.md

      * Allows for future changes in model structure without affecting renderers

 8. Multilingual Support:
-   - Language support is implemented through the `Language` class in DTOs
+   - Language support is implemented through the `Language` class in `cv_adapter/dto/language.py`
    - Supported languages: English, French, German, Spanish, Italian
    - Key design principles:
      * Language is a required parameter for all generator methods